austral/austral.github.io/spec/goals.md

    We take the view that human error is an inescapable, intrinsic aspect of human activity.
-Human processes such as code review are only as good as the discipline of the people running them.
+Human processes such as code review are only as good as the discipline of the people running them, who are often tired, burnt out, distracted, or otherwise unable to accurately simulate virtual machines (a task human brains were not evolved for), or facing business pressure to put expedience over correctness.
 Mechanical processes --- such as type systems, type checking, formal verification, design by contract, static assertion checking, dynamic assertion checking --- are independent of the skill of the programmer.

    Therefore: programmers need all possible mechanical aid to writing good code, up to the point where the implemention/semantic complexity exceeds the gains